 Through this Kubernetes approach, DEPT® was able to rebuild entire technical environments programmatically using code in a matter of seconds.
 It also prepares RIBA for the future, as it lends itself to a microservice-based architecture, which Sitecore is steadily moving towards, as well as increasing efficiency by simplifying developer onboarding.

 We used AKS and Helm to manage the containers, while Kubernetes automated the deployment, scaling and management of RIBA’s containerised applications, enabling the team to take advantage of automated rollouts and rollbacks, horizontal scaling, secret and configuration management.
-RIBA can now run Kubernetes from anywhere while being future cloud agnostic.
-Adhering to best practices, SOLR, Redis and SQL clusters were built outside of Kubernetes to maximise stability and keep environments in line.
+RIBA can now run Kubernetes from anywhere, while being future cloud agnostic.
+Adhering to best practice, SOLR, Redis and SQL clusters were built outside of Kubernetes to maximise stability and keep environments in-line.

 Upgrading serialisation and code generation

 RIBA previously used TDS for serialisation of Sitecore items and code generation.
 We recommended an upgrade to Unicorn and Leprechaun.
 These free, open source solutions offer much of the same functionality as TDS, while being designed to have and require as little UI as possible.

 With its existing solution, RIBA lacked the necessary visibility to interpret and react to the issues that were negatively impacting website performance.
 To combat this, our solution utilises Azure’s Application Insights, providing RIBA with information-rich insights into how the Sitecore platform and functions are performing, failures, dependency information, logs and availability.